aarondunn/bugkick/README.md

 1. Copy configuration files from /devconf to /protected/config/ and change them according to your settings.
 2. Use /protected/data/bugkick.sql to setup DB
+3. By default we use APC cache.
+You can change it main.php or turn it off.

 ### Instant Notifications